jakujobi/Ada_Compiler_Construction/README-test-runner.md

 - The test runner assumes that your driver files accept a test file path as a command-line argument
 - If a driver file requires additional arguments, you may need to modify the test runner
-- The test runner only looks for .ada files in the test_files directory
+- The test runner only looks for .ada files in the test_files directory by default, but this can be configured
+- The test runner has a timeout of 30 seconds by default, but this can be configured
+- Large test outputs are truncated to prevent overwhelming the console